 - Revealing of potential vulnerabilities in security and data storage systems, which can be used to perform data breach.

 There are a lot of DLP solutions on the market today for data leak channels control.
-However but in practical life the violators use not only email and web applications.
-Various types of databases are widely used to store sensitive data in today’s corporate environment, .
+However but in practical life, the violators use not only email and web applications.
+Various types of databases are widely used to store sensitive data in today's corporate environment.
 These DBMSs and associated applications interact with each other through the specific protocols.
-The problem is that many DLP solutions are not capable to scan database-specific traffic, so it is necessary to use dedicated software.
+The problem is that many DLP solutions are not capable of scanning database-specific traffic, so it is necessary to use dedicated software.

 - SQL code of intercepted queries.